Events

 Let the memories, dreams and imaginations of BS13 residents transform an apparently ordinary short pavement walk into something extraordinary.

-Meet outside Campus Pool Skatepark, Whitchurch Lane, BS13 7RW
+Route starts at Campus Pool Skatepark, Whitchurch Lane, BS13 7RW

 The creative writing produced took inspiration from local features on a short, mile-long pavement walk in Withywood between Campus Pool Skatepark (BS13 7RW) and Withywood Park (BS13 8PL).